emberjs/website/source/blog/2019-03-08-the-ember-times-issue-88.md

 Be kind,

-Amy Lam, Chris Ng, Anne-Greeth van Herwijnen, Kenneth Larsen, the crowd and the Learning Team
+Amy Lam, Chris Ng, Anne-Greeth van Herwijnen, Kenneth Larsen, Jared Galanis the crowd and the Learning Team